N4e-N4e/DMEPOS.github.io/README.md

-# DMEPOS Fraud Analysis — AI Assistant
+# DMEPOS Fraud Analysis: AI Assistant

 An AI-powered fraud analysis tool for DMEPOS (Durable Medical Equipment, Prosthetics, Orthotics, and Supplies) investigations.
 The assistant searches two official databases — **HHS OIG** and the **Missouri Secretary of State (SOS)** — and returns a plain-language summary and fraud risk analysis for any person, business, or NPI number you query.